Internship Support Program (ISP) Fund

 - Apply to conduct internships that involve: a) independent research, b) language study programs, c) part-time internships.

 Please note that first-year and one-year School of Public Policy students are not eligible for this fund.
-Information on the SPP Internship Fund will be shared separately with eligible SPP students.
+Information on the SPP Internship Fund has been shared separately with eligible SPP students.

 - LOCATION: The funded internship may be in the student’s home country, country of residence, or an international location.
 For details about award amounts per country, please see the relevant section below.
 Please note that internships conducted with a CEU unit are not eligible.

 - SECTOR: The internship host organization may be in the public, private, education and research, non-profit or multilateral sector.

 - DURATION: ISP Fund awards are intended to support internships lasting a minimum of 1 and a maximum of 3 months.
 The internship must be consecutive, meaning the internship period may not be split.
 Students doing a longer internship are still eligible for an award from the fund, but the award amount will not exceed 3 months.
 The internship must be full-time and unpaid or low-paid.
 Students may receive funding for a single internship during the eligibility period.

 - TIME PERIOD: The ISP Fund provides support for internships that take place between June 1 and November 30, 2020.
 Internships may start earlier and end later than the period indicated, however, students may receive funding only for the portion of an internship taking place in that period and for no more than 3 months.

 Securing an internship

 The responsibility of securing an internship rests with the student.
 The Career Services Office offers guidance and support on the internship search process.